DoDAO-io/dodao-aave-guides/generated/markdown/aave-risk-management.md

 Market risks are used to calibrate the model’s risk parameters.
 Volatility helps to define the required level of collateralisation.
 The liquidity risks are contained by liquidation incentives.

+---
+## Evaluation

+##### Which of these can result in Counterparty Risk?

+- [ ]  Adding of a new asset
+- [ ]  Bug in Smart Contract
+- [x]  A whale accumulating most of the protocol's token leading to centralized governance
+- [ ]  Volatility of a particulat token

+##### Which of these can lead to Market Risks?

+- [ ]  A whale accumulating most of the protocol's token leading to centralized governance
+- [x]  Volatility of a particulat token
+- [ ]  Bug in Smart Contract
+- [ ]  None of these